gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 >
 > <p style="text-align: center;">--Shaun Anderson</p>

-The Swift Method, conceptualized by Shaun Anderson, a former Pivot, is detailed on his [personal site](https://www.swiftbird.us/the-swift-method).
+The method is detailed on his [personal site](https://www.swiftbird.us/the-swift-method).
 Additionally, a talk presented at the Explore DDD conference is also available [here](https://youtu.be/7-fRtd8LUwA?si=06U1JYT-34fYJKOC).
+You may discover an interesting connection between the yarn and software design from the inception of this process.

-During the Pivotal Labs days, it was part of the application navigator service, along with other processes and concepts like Lean, XP, and balanced teams, that helped the customer's developer team quickly embark on the legacy modernization journey.
+During the Pivotal Labs days, it was part of the application navigator service, along with other processes and concepts like Lean, XP, and balanced team, that helped the customer's developer team quickly set out on the legacy modernization journey, and more importantly to help them build the right software and build it right.

-Though not publicly advocated, our experiences have shown it has broader potential in software design in general, particularly when incorporating Lean and TDD principles.

-When it comes to software design, ongoing debates persist regarding its true definition within the software development process.
-It's highly recommended to explore the seminal essays by Jack W. Reeves on this subject, available [here](https://www.developerdotstar.com/mag/articles/reeves_design_main.html).

-While traditional notions confine design to architects or senior developers, diverse team members contribute to the design process in unique ways.
-For instance, when a product manager prioritizes feature development, envisioning initial business value for end-users, it embodies a form of software design.
-Similarly, a designer crafting intricate interaction blueprints or a developer meticulously scripting unit tests while envisaging system behavior in varied scenarios, actively participates in software design, albeit focusing on distinct facets.

-I would like to categorize the notional architecture design process (Swift Method) as high-level design, while selecting thin slices and maintaining backlogs as mid-level one.
-The coding phase, executed in a Red-Green-Refactor cycle, is the detailed version of it.

-Subsequent processes, such as setting up CI/CD pipelines, form part of the building process but lie outside the realm of design.

-For XP and TDD, abundant resources exist, including dedicated sites [like this](http://www.extremeprogramming.org/) and the foundational book by Kent Beck, available [here](https://a.co/d/6RMzF9I).
+There are abundant resources out there for XP and TDD, abundant resources exist, including [this dedicated sites](http://www.extremeprogramming.org/) and the [foundational book](https://a.co/d/6RMzF9I) by its creator.

 ## Swift Method

 The Swift Method, depending on its flavor, may take anywhere from half a week to 3 weeks.
 The process I'll outline here would take longer to complete; however, it should be easier to follow along for the beginners.

 ### Goals and Anti-Goals

-Although seemingly obvious, setting clear, prioritized goals and delineating what isn't a high priority, at least for the present, holds paramount importance for the project team.
+Although seemingly obvious, setting clear, prioritized goals and anti-goals, cast aside what isn't a high priority at least for now, holds paramount importance for the project team.

-Especially in enablement engagements setting, which lasts only 6 to 12 weeks, it's crucial to emphasize that objectives such as implementing the system in its entirety isn't our primary goal (an anti-goal).
-Conversely, while focusing on the enablement aspect, we should further define which aspects matter most for the team.
-Typically, project core members might present divergent objectives, necessitating grouping them into several themes and prioritizing them accordingly.
+For engagements spanning 6 to 12 weeks, it's crucial to emphasize that objectives such as implementing the system in its entirety certainly isn't our primary goal (an anti-goal).
+Conversely, while focusing on the enablement aspect,  project core members will likely present divergent objectives and we should group them by themes and then prioritize accordingly.

 ### Event Storming

 Event storming entails gathering the business events occurring in and around the target system.
 This activity is a much simplified version of Alberto Brandolini's [event storming workshop](https://www.eventstorming.com/).
 The facilitators should keep below in mind:

-- Events are occurrences within and around the system with business value.
+- Events has business value.
-- Events are written in the past tense, one sticky note per event.
+- Write events in the past tense,
+- Dedicate one sticky note per event.
-- Events are arranged in chronological order from left to right, following logical time progression.
+- Arrange events in chronological order from left to right.

 Below is an example event storming board illustrating how a user registers and optionally adds a payment method to their account.
 ![Event Storming - Bird's Eye View of the System](/assets/images/event-storming.png)